Telefe Internacional: History

-Telefe Internacional was launched in 1998.
+Telefe Internacional was launched on April 6, 1998.
 It has been operating satellite television channels world-wide, including in Asia, America, Europe, Oceania and Canada, Israel broadcasts novels, series, entertainment, news and sports programming produced by Telefe, to Argentinian and Spanish-speaking people.
 It has only an international feed with the time of Buenos Aires.

 Negotiations to add the channel to the Spanish-language package of DirecTV in the United States began in 2000 and were only confirmed in March 2001; the channel was added on the 26th of the month.
 This coincided with the creation of a unified sales structure (programs, channel, formats) from Miami, this being its first act.

 In Latin America, it has been available on DirecTV since 2007.
 It is available in Colombia, Peru and Venezuela through Movistar TV, and in Mexico through Totalplay and Axtel TV, plus a handful cable and satellite operators.
 An HD simulcast was available on VTR in Chile and is available in Movistar TV.

 In Spain, Telefe International was available in Movistar Plus+ and the channel is carried by other Spanish TV operators.
 In Israel, Hot has the signal since June 25, 2008, for the Hispanic community.
 The channel was launched at the Tel Aviv Cervantes Institute.

 In Argentina, Telefe International is also available in the that country and the channel is carried by other Argentine TV operators.

-In the United States, it arrived in 2001.
+In the United States, it arrived on March 26, 2001.
 Now Telefe International is available nationwide via satellite services (Dish Network, and DirecTV) and in cable operators, (Comcast, Cablevision, etc.).
 It is present in New York City, Miami, Washington, D.C., New Jersey, Florida, Los Angeles, Boston and other cities.
 In Canada, Telus TV, Bell Satellite TV, and Shaw Cable added the channel on April 16, 2015.